dsprenkels/sss-node/README.md

 Note: The Node.js bindings use a different random source than the original sss library, namely the builtin Node.js random generator rather than calling the OS directly.
 This is done to make these bindings as portable as possible.
-The Node.js runtime calls OpenSSL for its cryptograpic functions, so it can be considered secure.
+The Node.js runtime calls OpenSSL for its cryptographic functions, so it can be considered secure.

 ## Questions